-Independent Auditor's Report on Regularity to the Corporation of Waltham Forest College and Secretary of State for Education acting through the Education & Skills Funding Agency
+To the Corporation of Waltham Forest College and Secretary of State for Education acting through Education and Skills Funding Agency ('ESFA')

-In accordance with the terms of our engagement letter dated 21 August 2017 and further to the requirements of the financial memorandum with Skills Funding Agency we have carried out an engagement to obtain limited assurance about whether anything has come to our attention that would suggest that, in all material respects, the expenditure disbursed and income received by Waltham Forest College during the period 1 August 2016 to 31 July 2017 have not been applied to the purposes identified by Parliament and the financial transactions do not conform to the authorities which govern them.
+In accordance with the terms of our engagement letter dated 22 June 2018 and further to the requirements and conditions of funding in ESFA's grant funding agreements and contracts we have carried out an engagement to obtain limited assurance about whether anything has come to our attention that would suggest that, in all material respects, the expenditure disbursed and income received by Waltham Forest College during the period 1 August 2017 to 31 July 2018 have not been applied to the purposes identified by Parliament and the financial transactions do not conform to the authorities which govern them.

-The framework that has been applied is set out in the Post-16 Audit Code of Practice ('the Code') issued by the Department.
-In line with this framework, our work has specifically not considered income received from the main funding grants generated through the Individualised Learner Record (ILR) returns, for which the Department has other assurance arrangements in place.
+The framework that has been applied is set out in the Post-16 Audit Code of Practice ('the Code') issued by ESFA.
+In line with this framework, our work has specifically not considered income received from the main funding grants generated through the Individualised Learner Record returns, for which ESFA has other assurance arrangements in place.

-This report is made solely to the corporation of Waltham Forest College, as a body, and the Department, as a body, in accordance with the terms of our engagement letter.
-Our work has been undertaken so that we might state to the corporation of Waltham Forest College and the Department those matters we are required to state in a limited assurance report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the corporation of Waltham Forest College, as a body, and the Department, as a body, for our work, for this report, or for the conclusion we have formed.
+This report is made solely to the Corporation of Waltham Forest College and ESFA in accordance with the terms of our engagement letter.
+Our work has been undertaken so that we might state to the Corporation of Waltham Forest College and ESFA those matters we are required to state in a limited assurance report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Corporation of Waltham Forest College, as a body, and ESFA, as a body, for our work, for this report, or for the conclusion we have formed.